Brave New World

 Lenina Crowne Timeline and Summary

-- Lenina's entrance in Brave New World basically has her making eyes with the guy she's been sleeping with and shortly after getting patted on the bottom by a completely different guy (the Director).
+- Lenina's entrance in Brave New World basically has her making eyes with the guy she's been sleeping with and getting patted on the bottom by a completely different guy (the Director).

 - When the clock strikes four at the end of the workday, we see Lenina exit the Hatchery and Conditioning Centre with everyone else.

 - In the locker room after work, Lenina goes through her standard materialistic, technology-heavy routine: massage, scent organ, perfume, synthetic music.
 She also chats with Fanny about men, or more specifically, the one man she's been with for a few months now: Henry Foster.